-- Baseline and the proposed rule amendments (Chapter 2): Description and comparison of the baseline (what would occur in the absence of the proposed rule amendments) and the proposed changes to rule requirements. - Likely costs of the proposed rule amendments (Chapter 3): Analysis of the types and sizes of costs we expect impacted entities to incur as a result of the proposed rule amendments. - Likely benefits of the proposed rule amendments (Chapter 4): Analysis of the types and size of benefits we expect to result from the proposed rule amendments. - Cost-benefit comparison and conclusions (Chapter 5): Discussion of the complete implications of the CBA.
+- Baseline and the rule amendments (chapter 2): Description and comparison of the baseline (what would occur in the absence of the rule amendments) and the changes to rule requirements. - Likely costs of the rule amendments (chapter 3): Analysis of the types and sizes of costs we expect impacted entities to incur as a result of the rule amendments. - Likely benefits of the rule amendments (chapter 4): Analysis of the types and size of benefits we expect to result from the rule amendments. - Cost-benefit comparison and conclusions (chapter 5): Discussion of the complete implications of the CBA. - Least-Burdensome Alternative Analysis (chapter 6): Analysis of considered alternatives to the contents of the rule amendments.

-- Least-Burdensome Alternative Analysis (Chapter 6): Analysis of considered alternatives to the contents of the proposed rule amendments. - Regulatory Fairness Act Compliance (Chapter 7, when applicable): Comparison of compliance costs to small and large businesses; mitigation; impact on jobs. - RCW 34.05.328 determinations not discussed in Chapter 5 or 6 (Appendix A).
+- Regulatory Fairness Act Compliance (chapter 7, when applicable): Comparison of compliance costs to small and large businesses; mitigation; impact on jobs. - RCW 34.05.328 determinations not discussed in chapter 5 or 6 (Appendix A).

-Chapter 2: Baseline and the Proposed Rule Amendments
+Chapter 2: Baseline and the Rule Amendments

-We analyzed the impacts of the proposed rule amendments relative to the baseline of the existing rule, within the context of all existing requirements (federal and state laws and rules).
-This context for comparison is called the baseline, and reflects the most likely regulatory circumstances that entities would face if the proposed rule were not adopted.
-It is discussed in Section 2.2. below.
+We analyzed the impacts of the rule amendments relative to the baseline of the existing rule, within the context of all existing requirements (federal and state laws and rules).
+This context for comparison is called the baseline, and reflects the most likely regulatory circumstances that entities would face if the amended rule were not adopted.
+It is discussed in Section 2.2, below.